Caregiving can be a fulfilling, loving journey, but it is also one that is often filled with stress and anxiety.

 Family caregivers may worry how they are physically and financially going to take care of their aging loved one.
 Older adults worry because their lives are changing and they don’t want to be a burden to others.

-In order to find strength and make the most of the caregiving journey, it’s important for family caregivers to find an outlet, says Home Instead gerontologist and caregiver advocate Dr. Lakelyn Hogan in a the webinar: Faith’s Role in the Caregiving Journey.
+In order to find strength and make the most of the caregiving journey, it’s important for family caregivers to find an outlet, says Home Instead Gerontologist and caregiver advocate Dr. Lakelyn Eichenberger in the webinar: Faith’s Role in the Caregiving Journey.
 “For many people faith is that outlet.”

 When discussing faith, religion and spirituality, it’s important to note they all speak to individualized beliefs.
 While many people belong to a faith community and find comfort in that experience, not everyone is religious.
 However; we all have a spiritual dimension that can be nourished through connections.
 Just as beliefs are deeply personal, the approach to incorporating these beliefs and activities is as unique as the person.